 *Note: Statements that are more than 250 words will not be accepted for more information about the SAJA Executive Board see below.______________________________________________________________________________

-For just $40 a year ($20 for students), you can become part of the network of hundreds of members across the US and Canada who contribute financially and in many other ways in carrying out SAJA’s programs.
-Apply Now
+For just $40 a year ($20 for students), you can become part of the network of hundreds of members across the U.S. and Canada who contribute financially and in many other ways in carrying out SAJA’s programs.

 Where Journalism Intersects with South Asia & South Asians in U.S. & Canada.

-Meet the winners of our 2014 SAJA-Knowledge@Wharton business journalism scholarship.
-The program will be October 12-15, 2014 in Philadelphia.
+Meet the winners of our 2015 SAJA-Knowledge@Wharton business journalism scholarship.

 SAJA has awarded a record $58,000 in